MJKWoolnough/jslib/README.md

 <T>(name: string, value: NoInfer<T>, typeguard: (v: unknown) => v is T = (_: unknown): _ is any => true): Binding<T>;
 ```

-This function creates a [Binding](#bind_binding) that retrieves it's value from sessionStorage, and stores it's value in sessionStorage when set.
+This function creates a [Binding](#bind_binding) that retrieves its value from sessionStorage, and stores its value in sessionStorage when set.

 The value automatically updates when another sessionStorage Binding Object with the same name is updated, or when the sessionStorage is set from another browsing context.